 Navigating Parisian Cafés : Answers to common questions

-• WIFI: Free WIFI is commonly offered in most cafés.
+- WIFI: WIFI is commonly available in Parisian cafes.

-• Restaurant or Cafe: Varied menus from simple pastries and coffee to full meals.
+- Restaurant or Cafe: Parisian cafes offer a variety of food and drinks, from pastries to full meals.

 Please note all times and prices subject to change.
 Please check the offical website for details.